benedekrozemberczki/pytorch_geometric_temporal/examples/indexBatching/README.md

 * **PeMSAllLA**
 * **PeMS**

-This folder contains examples with DCRNN and A3TGCN.
+This folder contains examples with a few existing PGT models.
+Wherever possible, we follow the existing workflow for a given model.
 We hope to build out our examples over time.

 Utilizing index-batching requires minimal modifications to the existing PGT workflow.
 For example, the following is a sample training loop with static graph dataset with temporal signal: